jonam/learning/gpt/DETAILS.md

 - `target.unsqueeze(1)` creates a 2D tensor of target indices with shape `[number_of_samples, 1]`, making it suitable for indexing into `target_onehot`.
 - `1.0` is the value to scatter (fill in) at the specified indices.

-Your expectation is correct: this operation should place a `1.0` for each index in `target_onehot` corresponding to the score value in `target`.
+Our expectation is correct: this operation should place a `1.0` for each index in `target_onehot` corresponding to the score value in `target`.
 If all values in `target_onehot` are zeroes after this operation, there are a few potential reasons why this might happen:

 1. **Incorrect Indexing**: If the `target` tensor contains values that are outside the range `[0, 9]` (for a tensor of size 10 in the second dimension), the `scatter_` operation will not modify those indices because they are out of bounds.
 Ensure that all values in `target` are valid indices `[0, 9]`.